HOME»ARTISTS»EDDIE PEAKE»EXHIBITIONS

 JULY 2012 - SEPTEMBER 2012

-Call 2 Arms is Eddie Peake's second exhibition at Galleria Lorcan O'Neill Roma.
-It opens with large spray paintings of faces rendered in vivid colours, made using the negative space left by plastic bags and scarves.
-Also included are highlighter-coloured paintings on steel panels.
+‘Call 2 Arms’ is Eddie Peake’s second exhibition at Galleria Lorcan O’Neill.
+The central feature is a collection of spray paintings of faces rendered in vivid colours, made using the negative space left by plastic bags and scarves, and fluorescently highlighted paintings on steel panels.
+Referring to the intense emotions of life, the works on display included snippets from text messages, refrains from songs, sport slogans, and other anthems.

 SEPTEMBER 2010 - SEPTEMBER 2010